-Investing in maintenance is the only way to keep a sharp razor, especially a straight razor blade, and make it last for a lifetime.
+Investing in maintenance and learning how to sharpen a razor blade is the only way to keep a sharp razor, especially a straight razor blade, and make it last for a lifetime without needing to buy razor blades.
 Stropping a straight razor using a barbers strop every time before use levels whatever cracks are on the edge.
 Meanwhile, honing should be done every 3-6 months or once there is significant damage on the blade.12

 Cost comparison of a straight razor and disposable razor over five (5) years

 An average Gillette razor costs at least $11.13 Men who change razors twice a week spend an average of $88 per month or almost $1,000 per year!
 What is humorous is that the idea of spending $100 on a straight razor is an impractical decision.

 Having these amounts in mind, a gentleman can easily save up for a straight razor, assuming he forgoes shaving for a month or two.
 Upon investing in that $100 shaving gear, there is no more need to buy a new razor for the rest of his days.